-All new single or two-family dwellings and duplexes, or additions of twenty-five 25 percent or more of the existing square footage of the home (including the living space and garage(s)) shall install 1 a street tree in accordance with OCMC 12.08 if there is not at least one 1 street tree for every 35 feet of frontage along the frontage of the site, within the abutting developed right-of-way.
+All new single or two-family dwellings or additions of twenty-five percent or more of the existing square footage of the home (including the living space and garage(s)) shall install a street tree along the frontage of the site, within the abutting developed right-of-way.
 Existing trees may be used to meet this requirement.
 A picture of the planted tree shall be submitted to the planning division prior to issuance of occupancy.
-Upon approval by the Ccommunity Ddevelopment Ddirector, when a planter strip is not present, a tree may be placed within an easement on the abutting private property within ten feet of the public right of way if a covenant is recorded for the property with the Clackamas County Recorder's Office identifying the tree as a city street tree, subject to the standards in Chapter 12.08 of the Oregon City Municipal Code.
+Upon approval by the community development director, when a planter strip is not present, a tree may be placed within an easement on the abutting private property within ten feet of the public right-of-way if a covenant is recorded for the property with the Clackamas County Recorder's Office identifying the tree as a city street tree, subject to the standards in Chapter 12.08 of the Oregon City Municipal Code.
 The street tree shall be a minimum of two-inches in caliper and either selected from the Oregon City Street Tree List or approved by a certified arborist for the planting location.